ashrae27/scripts/README.md

 The commands to run the Ansible for the Elk-VM are:
 - ssh azureuser@20.127.63.165 -i ~/.ssh/elk
 - sudo docker container list -a
-- sudo docker container start eloquent_booth
+- sudo docker container start
-- sudo docker container attach eloquent_booth
+- sudo docker container attach
 - cd /etc/ansible/